-Figure 1 shows component placement outlines of the DAP 800.
-The only components shown are connectors, whose labels begin with the letter J, and some integrated circuits, whose labels begin with the letter U.
+Figure 1 shows component placement outlines of the DAP 820.
+The only components shown are connectors, whose labels begin with the letter J, some integrated circuits, whose labels begin with the letter U, and trim potentiometers, whose labels are single letters.

 Figure 1.
-DAP 800
+DAP 820